The Game Theory of Fake News: Detailed analysis of the misinformation game

-The condition for a fake news site to be in extortioner is that $v_f>v_{c}$ for all receiver strategies.
-In order to find necessary and sufficient conditions for a strategy to enforce such a relationship, first define the following parameters \cite{Stewart:2013fk,Akin2}
+The definition of a extortionate misinformation site is that $v_f>v_{c}$ for all receiver strategies.
+In order to find necessary and sufficient conditions for a linear transmitter strategy to enforce such a relationship, first define the following parameters \cite{Stewart:2013fk,Akin2}

-where $|\chi|\leq1$ is required to produce a viable strategy (see Methods).
-Note that the denominator in Eq 11, namely $(1 - \alpha + \beta - (\gamma - \theta)/2)$, is required to be positive to produce a viable strategy (see Methods) and thus any fake news promoting coercive strategy necessarily has $\chi>0$.
+where for simplicity we have dropped the $0$ subscripts from $\alpha_0$ and $\beta_0$.
+Here $|\chi|\leq1$ is required to produce a viable strategy.
+Note that the denominator in Eq 11, namely $(1 - \alpha_0 + \beta_0 - (\gamma - \theta)/2)$, is required to be positive to produce a viable strategy and thus any misinformation promoting responsive strategy necessarily has $\chi>0$.

 Substituting Eq.
 11 into Eq.
 3 produces the following expression